-Definitions of Terms for Placement Inclusion Mainstreaming Integration Reverse Mainstreaming The placement of a student into general education classes regardless of the degree or severity of a disability.
+Definitions of Terms for Placement Inclusion Mainstreaming Reverse Mainstreaming The placement of a student into general education classes regardless of the degree or severity of a disability.
 An inclusive classroom and the LRE may be the same placement for a child who is D/HH, but that may not always be the case.
 For example, a student with a moderate, unilateral hearing loss who does well academically, is socially appropriate, and has good self-advocacy skills could benefit from an inclusion placement.
 A student with significant gaps in language and literacy may not be able to learn in an inclusive setting.
 Special education professionals and parents may disagree on inclusive placements, and these decisions will be made in IEP meetings or through mediation or due-process hearings.
 The process of integrating a student with a disability in a regular education school setting, but only if they can follow the mainstream curriculum academically without any issues and without the regular education teacher needing to make adaptations to the curriculum.
 An example of mainstreaming is a student with a profound, bilateral hearing loss who does well academically and socially in a general education classroom with support and/or consult with a teacher of the deaf (TOD).
 The TOD may preteach vocabulary, language, and academic concepts.
 However, the regular education teacher doesn't make any adaptations to the curriculum.
-Efforts used to move students from segregated classes into a more mainstreamed setting.
-Integration is IEP-driven.
 The practice of bringing typical peers into the special education classroom of students who are D/HH to provide opportunities for interaction.
 For example, a private preschool program for students who are D/HH enrolls typical hearing peers into their program.
-The hearing peers model ageappropriate language and social interactions.
+The hearing peers model age-appropriate language and social interactions.